 - Confide in a close friend or family member.
 One of the best ways to clear your mind is to talk through your problems aloud.
 By confiding in a close friend or family member, you’ll help reduce your anxiety and stress levels.
 Why not schedule a phone call or video chat with a trusted friend and spend some time unpacking any built-up feelings?
 If you don’t feel comfortable opening up to a loved one, the National Alliance on Mental Illness (NAMI) offers various support group resources.

 - Reach out for professional support.
 If you’re constantly feeling overwhelmed, consider seeking professional mental health care.
 Even if you’re not living with a diagnosed mental health disorder, quality mental health treatment can improve your quality of life and help you move toward a healthy lifestyle.

 Whether you’re living with a mental health condition, experiencing a mental health crisis, or just looking to improve your mental health, working with mental health professionals can make all the difference in your mental wellness.

-At Charlie Health, our online virtual intensive outpatient platform connects clients to online mental health professionals and treatment in real time based on their specific needs, not just their geography.
-Our compassionate, experienced therapists offer comprehensive treatment, including group therapy, individual talk therapy, and family therapy for high acuity patients and their families.
-We're here to help you create an individualized treatment plan based on your unique mental health needs so you can start your journey toward sustainable recovery.
+At Charlie Health, our online virtual intensive outpatient program connects clients to online mental health professionals and treatment in real-time based on their specific needs, not just their geography.
+Our compassionate, experienced therapists offer comprehensive treatment, including supported groups, individual talk therapy, and family therapy for high-acuity patients and their families.
+We’re here to create an individualized treatment plan based on your unique mental health needs so you can start your journey toward sustainable recovery.